below/HelloSilicon/README.md

 ## Chapter 10
 No changes in the core code were required, but instead of just an iOS app I created a SwiftUI app that will work on macOS, iOS, watchOS (Series 4 and later), and tvOS.

-The only issue I found was that I had to prevent Xcode 12 Beta 3 from attempting to build x386 and x86_64 binaries for the watch App.
-I would assume that is a bug.

 ## Chapter 11
 At this point, the changes should be self-explainatory.
 The usual makefile adjustments, `.align 4`, address mode changes, and `_printf` adjustments.